Bundaberg Museums

 Bundaberg & District Historical Museum

-The Bundaberg & District Historical Museum, is located in the beautiful Botanic Gardens Complex, and is open 7 days each week from 10 am to 4 pm.
-This museum is a fabulous place for kids to explore things from the ‘olden days’.
+The Bundaberg & District Historical Museum, is located in the beautiful Botanic Gardens Complex, and is Open 6 days (Closed Monday) - 9.30am to 2.30pm.
+This museum is a fabulous place for kids to explore things from the 'olden days'.
 They will love the hands on area and be amazed by the themed sections within the museum.
 Make sure you set aside a good 1/2 hour when you visit.
 Our Wide Bay Kids love going here with their Grandparents.

 Alloway Observatory